sebasruiz09/Arch-BSPWM/README.md

-Skyblue
+Arch Linux BSPWM Installation Script
 ===

 Archlinux config with zsh, neovim, kitty, feh, bspwm, sxhkd, polybar, picom & rofi

 ![screenshot](screenshots/screenshot.png)

-# Arch Linux BSPWM Installation Script

 This shell script is designed to automate the initial setup of a working environment on Arch Linux with the BSPWM window manager.
 It installs necessary packages and performs configurations to get the environment ready for use.